Home / Recipes / Dessert Recipes / Cakes & Cupcake Recipes / Yule Log Cake Recipe (Bûche de Noël)

 Whipped cream in a clear mixing bowl

-Step 3: In the large bowl of a stand mixer (aff link) or in a large bowl with an electric hand mixer, whip heavy cream until soft peaks form.
+Step 3: In the large bowl of a stand mixer or in a large bowl with an electric hand mixer, whip heavy cream until soft peaks form.
 Add powdered sugar (to taste) and vanilla and whip until stiff peaks form.
 Set aside.

 Assembling the Christmas roll cake